-Effective January 1, 2012, for approved courses earning college credit, a maximum of three thousand five hundred dollars (\$3,500.00) of tuition expenses for each academic year may be requested by a member, and for approved courses earning other than college level credit, a maximum of one thousand dollars (\$1,000.00) of tuition expenses for each academic year may be requested by a member.
+For approved courses earning college credit, a maximum of three thousand two hundred and fifty dollars (\$3,250.00), effective January 1, 2010, of tuition expenses for each academic year may be requested by a member, and for approved courses earning other than college level credit, a maximum of one thousand dollars (\$1,000.00) of tuition expenses for each academic year may be requested by a member.
+Effective January 1, 2012, this amount shall be increased to three thousand five hundred dollars (\$3,500.00).